Reducing Your Risk of Metabolic Syndrome

 - Choose lean cuts of meat.

-- Rather than frying, bake, broil, or grill your poultry, fish, or meat.
+- Bake, broil, or grill your poultry, fish, or meat rather than frying it.

 - Reduce the amount of salt in your diet.
 Do not add salt to foods.
 Choose low-sodium foods.

 Cut down on saturated and

 - Choose whole-grain foods.
 For example, choose whole wheat bread or brown rice instead of refined or processed foods like white bread or white rice.